alimiracle/delta/README.md

-dilta is File Sharing system
+delta is File Sharing system
 its good for Local networks or small teams
 ## Cross-platform
-dilta runs anywhere Go can compile for: Windows, Mac, Linux, ARM, etc.
+delta runs anywhere Go can compile for: Windows, Mac, Linux, ARM, etc.

 ## Lightweight
-dilta has low minimal requirements and can run on an inexpensive Raspberry Pi.
-Some users even run dilta instances on their NAS devices.
+delta has low minimal requirements and can run on an inexpensive Raspberry Pi.
+Some users even run delta instances on their NAS devices.
 ## Open Source
-dilta is 100% open source and free of charge.
+delta is 100% open source and free of charge.
 All source code is available under the GPL License

 ## Dependencies